leonardosos/3D_Printer_Lab/global_temperature/README.md

 The Global Temperature service operates as a microservice that:

-- aggregates and monitors temperature readings from both room sensors and individual 3D printers.
+- aggregates and monitors temperature readings from both room sensors and individual 3D printers and stores them in a persistent database.
 - provides real-time temperature data for web requests.
-- computes a summary of the temperature readings for the room and each printer, and sends commands to a fan controller to adjust the fan speed based on the temperature readings.
+- computes a summary of the temperature readings for the room and each printer, and sends commands to a fan controller to communicate the need for cooling based on temperature analysis.

 ```text
 ┌─────────────────┐     HTTP Requests   ┌─────────────────┐